-Models for verifying Pythagoras theorem by different methods.
+Models for verifying the Pythagoras theorem by different methods:

-- Model for deriving formula for area of a circle sliced into sectors.
+- Model for the deriving formula for the area of a circle sliced into sectors.

-- Hinged models for demonstrating the symmetry of a square, rectangle isosceles triangle, equilateral triangle, circle.
+- Hinged models for demonstrating the symmetry of a square, rectangle, isosceles triangle, equilateral triangle and circle.

 - Overhead projector along with slides.

-- CDs and films regarding teaching of mathematics, especially on some selected topics.
+- CDs and films regarding teaching Mathematics, especially on some selected topics.

-We hope students have found this information on CBSE Lab Manual Class 9 Maths helpful for their studies.
-For more study material and the latest updates on CBSE/ICSE/State Board/Competitive exams, keep visiting BYJU’S. Also, download the BYJU’S App for interactive study videos.
+We hope students have found this article on CBSE Lab Manual Class 9 Maths helpful for their studies.
+For more study material and the latest updates on CBSE/ICSE/State Board/Competitive exams, keep visiting BYJU’S. Also, download the BYJU’S – The Learning App for interactive study videos.